bayuhadi863/elearning-app/README.md

 - Admin ![Alt text](image-3.png) ![Alt text](image-4.png) The admin is
-  responsible for managing the main data of the application, such as teacher data, student data, subjects, academic years, and class data, including class teachers, students, and subjects within each class.
-Admin account in this
+  responsible for managing the main data of the application, such as teacher data, student data, subjects, academic years, and class data, including class teachers, students, and subjects within each class. <br> Admin account in this
-  application: email: bayuhadi863@gmail.com password: 12345678
+  application: <br> email: bayuhadi863@gmail.com <br> password: 12345678

 - [Powerful dependency injection container](https://laravel.com/docs/container).
 - Multiple back-ends for [session](https://laravel.com/docs/session) and